 I recently inspected a home in Anacortes that was missing soffit vent screens around the perimeter of the building.
 When vents are not screened, birds and other animals may decide to put down stakes in your home.

-If you have questions or comments about structural issues, tweet me (@AIHomeInspect).
+If you have questions or comments about ventilation issues or home inspections in general, tweet me (@AIHomeInspect).

-If you have questions or comments about roofing, tweet me (@AIHomeInspect).
+If you have questions or comments about roofing or home inspections in general, tweet me (@AIHomeInspect).

 Every month, we seek to bring our readers insight from the worlds of home construction, home repair, and home maintenance straight from local Northwest Washington contractors in a segment we call “3 Questions.”
 Yep, you guessed it: we ask three questions, and the contractors answer them.